asifkd012020/open-itg-aws_runbooks/rds/RUNBOOK.md

 + **Retention** – The amount of time to retain Performance Insights data\.
 Choose either 7 days \(the default\) or 2 years\.
 + **Master key** – Specify your AWS Key Management Service \(AWS KMS\) key\.
 Performance Insights encrypts all potentially sensitive data using your AWS KMS key\.
 Data is encrypted in flight and at rest\.
 For more information, see [Encrypting Amazon RDS Resources](Overview.Encryption.md)\.

-###### Enabling Performance Insights with the Console When Modifying a DB Instance <!-- omit in toc -->
+#### Enabling Performance Insights with the Console When Modifying a DB Instance <!-- omit in toc -->

-You can modify a DB instance to enable Performance Insights using the console\.
+You can modify a DB instance to enable Performance Insights using the console\.<br>

-**To enable Performance Insights for a DB instance using the console**
+#### To enable Performance Insights for a DB instance using the console

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.